How-to Begin Left-handed Calligraphy

 Beautiful lettering requires fine, exacting muscle control and memory that is only learned by hours of repetition.
 That means you have to be dedicated, courageous and willing to experiment and practice to let your skill emerge and attain a successful technique.

-.
+Knowing the challenges beforehand may help you focus on adjustments to overcome them.
 Instead of a small leftie dedicated book section, you might read Vance Studley’s $8 book for Left-Handed Calligraphy.
 Goodreads website posts:

 Studley, an award-winning calligrapher and well-known arts educator and author, shows left-handers how to select appropriate tools and materials, learn correct hand, pen and nib positions, master composition and page layout, and much more.
 Four model alphabets are introduced — Italic Hand, Chancery Cursive, Uncial Hand, and the Foundation Hand — each providing valuable lessons in the mastery of left-handed calligraphy.